raajamalik/konux/README.md

 	- I have divided our application into multiple pages in our website. so, pages is a directory I have kept inside src.
 	- src also contains a folder for all the reusable components.

+5. 	<strong>Libraries and packages used: </strong>
-5. I intentionlly used all those tehcnologies which you currently use in your project.
-React, Redux, TypeScript, D3, 	React-Redux, React-Bootstrap.
-Also, some new one like Cypress.
+		-I intentionlly used all those tehcnologies which you currently use in your project.
+			-React,
+			-Redux,
+			-TypeScript,
+			-D3,
+			-React-Redux,
+			-Redux-Thunk
+			-React-Bootstrap.
+			-Also, some new one like Cypress.
 I love cypress, it really simplifies UI automation 		testing which I stronly believe every UI engineer must write.
 You can explore it here - https://www.cypress.io/.
 There is a great training conducted by Cypress tomorrow, I am joining it.

 6. This project is bootstraped from create-react-app with --typescript flag.
 How to run -
 	- Just clone and npm install